siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 ##Soft and Hard Limits - How it's supposed to work

 ###Soft Limits
-Soft limits will check each new Gcode block to see if it would cause the tool to exceed the work volume defined in the axis setup.
-If the Gcode would cause an error program execution is halted (alarmed).
+Soft limits check each new Gcode block to see if it would cause the tool to exceed the work volume defined by the travel limits.
+If the Gcode exceeds limits program execution is halted (alarmed).
 The alarm can be cleared by sending a clear command `$clear` or `{clear:n}`, or resetting the system with `^x` (control x), the reset button, or a power cycle.
 The clear command preserves system state, the resets do not.

-The following steps use a Shapeoko2 as an example for setup and use:
+The following steps use a Shapeoko2 as an example:
 * Configure the machine dimensions
 <pre>
 [xtn] x travel minimum            0.000 mm